John C. Reilly On The Comedy Of Laurel And Hardy: 'It's Almost Like A Ballet'

 On the heavy prosthetic makeup he wore for Stan & Ollie

-I thought of myself as looking very different than Oliver when I started this process and that was one of the things that I was really nervous about.
+I thought of myself as looking very different than Oliver when I started this process, and that was one of the things that I was really nervous about.
 I thought I don't want it to be some bad makeup job. ...
 I really want this movie to feel very, very human and real and not theatrical in a way. ...

 They do these computer-generated kind of mock-ups of what the makeup will look like before they actually do it.
 And when I saw the first mock-up from Mark Coulier, who's an award-winning prosthetic makeup designer, when I first saw those pictures I thought, "Wow, maybe I can do this.
 Maybe I can, because I will look like the guy.
 I know that now."